 Is your product vegan friendly?

 Yes.
-Our concentrates contain only water, spices and tea.
+Our concentrates contain water, spices and certified organic tea.

 Does your product contain caffeine?